 •cmd: the command to run.
-May contain \$WID, which will be replaced by wid.
+May contain any of the variables available that are being passed to this class.
+They will be replaced using the python format syntax.

 •args: the arguments for the command to run.
 Can be a list or a string.
 If args is a string, it's splitted using shlex.split().
 Defaults to None.